[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 Like this, B doesn’t believe A’s story, so B emphasizes his opinion and uses 진짜라니까!
 “I’m telling you it’s true!”

-Next, you can use -(ㄴ/는)다고(요) when the other person didn’t catch what you said.
+Next, you can use -(ㄴ/는)다고(요) when the other person doesn’t catch what you said.

 So, you repeat the same thing.
-It sounds a bit blunt.
+It sounds blunt.

 Therefore, be careful when you use it.
 For example,